 | Edge Impulse | Microcontrollers, SBCs | End-to-end platform for edge ML |

-🧪 Step 5: Test and Benchmark Locally
+๐งช Step 5: Test and Benchmark Locally

 Before deployment, evaluate performance on the actual edge device.
+Measure: Inference latency, Accuracy trade-offs, Power consumption, Thermal limits, and Memory usage.

 | Metric | Jetson Nano | Raspberry Pi 4 | Coral Edge TPU |